ermadhukar/SDCND_T3_P2_Functional_Safety/README.md

 ## Overview

 This project deals with partial Functional Safety analysis of Lane Assistance System based on ISO 26262 standard.
-ISO 26262 deals with the Functional Safety of the Electrical and Electronics components of a sytem.
+ISO 26262 deals with the Functional Safety of the Electrical and Electronics components of a system.

 Lane Assistance system, which is a functionality of Self Driving Car has two major functions: